Community Detection and Stochastic Block Models: Proof technique for crossing KS

-First we exploit the large fraction of nodes that are in tree-like components outside of the giant.
-Conditioned on being on a tree, the SBM labels are distributed as in a broadcasting problem on a Galton-Watson tree --- see Section \ref{bot}.
+First we exploit the large fraction of nodes that are in tree-like components outside of the giant, and the labels are distributed on such trees as in the broadcasting on trees problem \ref{bot}.
 Specifically, for a uniformly drawn root node $X$, each edge in the tree acts as a $k$-ary symmetric channel.
 Thus, labelling the nodes in the trees according to the above distribution and freezing the giant to the correct labels leads to a typical clustering with high probability.
 The resulting bound matches the giant component bound at $b=0$, but is unlikely to scale properly for small $b$.
 To improve on this, we next take into account the vertices in the giant that belong to planted trees, and follow the same program as above, except that the root node (in the giant) is now frozen to the correct label rather than being uniformly drawn.
 This gives a bound that we claim is tight at the first order approximation when $b$ is small.
 Finally, we also take into account vertices that are not saturated, i.e., whose neighbors do not cover all communities and who can thus be swapped without affecting typicality.
 The final bound allows to cross at $k=4$.